salvoravida/redux-first-history/README.md

 * support react-router v4 / v5 / v6
 * support @reach/router 1.x
 * support @wouter 2.x
-* support mix react-router, @reach-router & wouter in the same app!
+* support mix react-router, @reach/router & wouter in the same app!
 * fast migration from existing project, with same `LOCATION_CHANGE` and push actions (taken from RRR)
 * handle Redux Travelling from devTools (that's a non sense in production, but at the end of the day this decision it's up to you ...)